luloxi/evolution-DAO/README.md

 To finish, go to `packages/hardhat/scripts` and edit `createProposal.js` call to createProposal to account for changes made!

-Create a new proposal now, you should see an updated frontend card with a deadline now!
+Create a new proposal now, you should see an updated frontend card with a deadline!

 ### Goals

 [ ] Does you see "Votes for OPTION_NAME" in your frontend when you create a new proposal?

 [ ] Does it reject voting beyond the deadline?

 ### ⚔️ Side Quests

 [ ] If options are an address instead of a string, could it have some onchain utility after a winner is chosen?

 [ ] Can you optimize the gas usage of this contract?

 [ ] Can you add more conditions to this contract?

 ### ⚠️ Test it!